 Their findings illuminate how ethnic languages can be utilised and strengthened to better support ethnic children across all of Myanmar and enriches the discussion to promote languages in education in the ASEAN region for access to quality education for all.

-The Myanmar Education Consortium (MEC) is inviting its existing partners, organizations, groups or individuals to apply for the Strategic Facilitation Fund (SFF), a grant which aims to support strategic initiatives that address challenges in education.
-The application process is opened from February 4th 2022, and remains open on an on-going basis thereafter.
-Interested candidates are requested to submit a concept note to email@example.com using the expression of interest (EOI) template provided below.
+The Myanmar Education Consortium (MEC) is inviting its existing partners, organisations, groups or individuals to apply for the Strategic Facilitation Fund (SFF), a grant which aims to support strategic initiatives that addresses challenges in education.
+The application process is open from February 4th 2022, and remains open on an on-going basis thereafter.
+Interested candidates are requested to submit a concept note to [email protected] using the expression of interest (EOI) template provided below.
 Please see below for more information about the grant and the application process.

 Assessment is an integral part of teaching and learning, helping to identify whether the goals of education are being met.
 Together, MEC and MNEC are exploring methods for strengthening the use of assessments as a tool for improving learning and teaching.

 Through a recent workshop, MEC and MNEC education teams reviewed the purpose and goals of both formative and summative assessment within the primary classroom, discussed the steps in integrating formative assessment into classroom practice and analyzed formative assessment frameworks.
 The focus on assessment complements MNEC’s system strengthening priorities in improving learning outcomes at Mon National Schools.